valebes/ppl/README.md

 - **Task, Stream, and Data Parallelism**: PPL offers tools to express task, stream, and data parallelism models.
 Harness the power of task parallelism to break down your computations into smaller tasks that can be executed in parallel.
 Handle continuous data streams and process structured datasets in parallel, enabling efficient data processing and analysis.

 - **Work-Stealing Thread Pool**: PPL includes a work-stealing thread pool that elevates parallel execution to new heights.
-The work-stealing thread pool dynamically distributes tasks among available threads, ensuring load balancing and efficient utilization of computational resources.
+Thanks to the work-stealing thread pool, tasks are dynamically distributed among available threads, ensuring load balancing and efficient utilization of computational resources.
 This feature boosts the efficiency of parallel computations, enabling superior performance and scalability in your Rust applications.

 - **Efficient Resource Management**: Optimal resource management is vital in the realm of parallel programming.
 PPL grants you fine-grained control over resource allocation, including core utilization, thread wait policies, and CPU pinning.
 This level of control ensures the optimal utilization of your hardware resources, resulting in enhanced performance and efficiency for your parallel computations.